NJUST-wyx/20---prompt-to-prompt/README.md

 The results obtained using the program of Pytorch：prompt-to-prompt_stable1.html

-The results obtained using theprogram of Jittor：prompt-to-prompt_stable.html
+The results obtained using the program of Jittor：prompt-to-prompt_stable.html

 Our experimental results can be replicated, but the reason for the differences from the original results is that jtorch and jittor may have new random numbers.